dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Upon opening the playground, its project window appears.
 Then the playground application starts automatically and enters the debugger.
 The debugger window has a large interaction pane, and no visible stack or source panes.
-This is the debugger’s *interaction layout*.
+This is the debugger's *interaction layout*.
 (We can change the layout to the normal debugging layout with **View > Debugging Layout**.)